-A Bachelor of Science in Biology with a major in Molecular Biology combines basic education in sciences with specialist lectures from all areas of molecular biology.
-Both the early involvement in current cutting-edge research and excellent supervision make studying at the Biozentrum internationally unique.
+A Bachelor of Science in Biology with a Major in Molecular Biology combines a basic education in science with specialist lectures from all areas of molecular biology.
+An early involvement in cutting-edge research as well as excellent supervision make studying at the Biozentrum internationally unique.

 How does a cell develop?
 How does a stem cell know what to become?
-Or how does a blood vessel form or the nervous system develop?
-Biology explores what life is about and how it works at all levels from the molecule to complex organisms or whole ecosystems.
+How does a blood vessel form or the nervous system develop?
+Biology explores how life works at all levels from the molecule to complex organisms and whole ecosystems.

 The Bachelor of Science in Biology at the University of Basel takes three years.
-In the first-year basic studies course you will acquire the scientific fundamentals needed for your more specialized advanced studies in the following years.
-The basic studies course is the same for all biology students.
-In the second year of study, initial differentiation into one of the three majors begins:
+In the first-year you will acquire the scientific fundamentals needed for your more specialized advanced studies in the following years.
+This basic education in the first year is the same for all biology students.
+In the second year differentiation into one of the three Majors begins:

-- Molecular Biology studies the structures and functions vital to life at the molecular and cellular level
+- Molecular Biology studies structures and functions vital to life at the molecular and cellular level

 - Animal and Plant Sciences investigates organisms, populations and aspects of both cell and developmental biology.

 - Integrative Biology is a combination of these two directions.

 The Biozentrum, one of the leading institutes in basic molecular and biomedical research worldwide offers the Major in Molecular Biology.
 You can find out first hand from two Bachelor's students about their studies at the Biozentrum.